the-laurel/demos/README.md

 ### Setup

-After you have your tokens, go the HackAtomWorkshopSetup smart contract & dApp: [marks factory] and click the Setup button.
+After you have your tokens, go the HackAtomWorkshopSetup smart contract & dApp: [TODO marks factory] and click the Setup button.
 This will trigger an EVM transaction that you will need to sign with Metamask.

 This transaction will:
 -> send you some inter-chain-powered ERC20 tokens